 There are so many types of campers out there, from huge Class As to midsize camper vans.
 But one of the most iconic styles of campers is the teardrop.
 Despite falling out of fashion in the 1960s, the teardrop trailer is making a comeback thanks to its swooping shape, its light tow weight, and sensible design.
 Love campers and trailers?
 Come join our community group.

-See the interior photos, over here.
+See more photos, over here.

-See more photos, right this way.
+See more photos, this way.

 Cost: Pricing starts at $11,750

-Details: The Pika is a about 1⁄3 smaller than a standard teardrop, making it perfect for one or two people.The length clocks in at just under 12 feet, and it’s the smallest of the trailers sold by Timberleaf.
+Details: The Pika is about 1⁄3 smaller than a standard teardrop, making it perfect for one or two people.The length clocks in at just under 12 feet, and it’s the smallest of the trailers sold by Timberleaf.
 Even though it’s compact, you still get about 36 inches of headspace and a skylight that helps the interior feel larger.

 The sleeping space also features LED reading lights, a multi-speed fan, dual USB ports, and cargo-net storage.
 The best part might be the dual-access door and two extra sliding windows; the Pika might be small on space but its thoughtful, airy design means that you won’t feel cramped.